ipazc/nanoblocks/docs/source/tutorial/getting_started.rst

     >>> account_0 = wallet.accounts[0]
     >>> account_1 = wallet.accounts[1]

 The account at every index is always the same account, no matter which software wallet you use.
-This means that the wallet at a given index is the same in NanoBlocks, in Natrium, Nault or any other wallet software.
+This means that the wallet at a given index is the same in nanoblocks, in Natrium, Nault or any other wallet software.
 Note that this process can still be done offline, as it is not required nodes to create accounts.

 When an account is new and doesn't have blockchain, it is considered `virtual`.
 A virtual account becomes real in the